What Are Braces?

 How Do Braces Work?

-In their entirety, braces work by applying continuous pressure over a period of time to slowly move teeth in a specific direction.
-As the teeth move, the bone changes shape as pressure is applied.
+Braces work by putting pressure on your teeth over a period of time to slowly move them in a specific direction.
+The bone under them changes shape, too.

-- Brackets are the small squares that are bonded directly to the front of each tooth with a special dental bonding agent or are attached to orthodontic bands.
-Brackets act like handles, holding the arch wires that move the teeth.
-There are several types of brackets, including stainless steel and tooth-colored ceramic or plastic, which are often selected because they’re less obvious.
-Occasionally, brackets are cemented to the back of teeth, in order to hide them from view.
+- Brackets are the small squares that go on the front of each tooth.
+The dentist uses a special bonding agent or attaches them with orthodontic bands.
+Brackets act like handles, holding the arch wires that move your teeth.
+There are several types of brackets, including stainless steel and tooth-colored ceramic or plastic.
+Dentists use these a lot because they’re harder to see.
+Sometimes the dentist will cement brackets to the backs of your teeth, in order to hide them from view.

-- Orthodontic bands are stainless steel, clear, or tooth-colored materials that are cemented to the teeth with dental bonding agents.
+- Orthodontic bands are stainless steel, clear, or tooth-colored materials cemented to your teeth.
 They wrap around each tooth to provide an anchor for the brackets.
-The clear or tooth-colored bands are more cosmetically appealing options but are more expensive than stainless steel.
-They are not used in all patients.
+The clear or tooth-colored bands look better, but they also cost more than stainless steel.
+Not everyone gets bands.
 Some people have only brackets and no bands.

-- Spacers are separators that fit between teeth to create a small space prior to placement of orthodontic bands.
+- Spacers fit between your teeth to create a small space for the orthodontic bands.

-- Arch wires attach to the brackets and act as tracks to guide the movement of the teeth.
-Arch wires can be made of metal or be clear or tooth-colored.
+- Arch wires attach to the brackets and act as tracks to guide the movement of your teeth.
+Some arch wires are made of metal.
+Others are clear or tooth-colored.

 - Ties are small rubber rings or fine wires that fasten the arch wire to the brackets.
 They can be clear, metal, or colored.